 Hair grows from the follicle, or root, underneath the skin.
-The hair is ‘fed’ by blood vessels at the base of the follicle, which give it the nourishment it needs to grow.
-Between starting to grow and falling out years later, each hair passes through four stages: anagen, catagen, telogen and exogen.
+The hair is ‘fed’ by blood vessels at the base of the follicle, which gives it the nourishment it needs to grow.
+Between starting to grow and falling out years later, each hair passes through four stages: anagen, catagen, telogen, and exogen.
 Every hair is at a different stage of the growth cycle.

 Over time, the length of the anagen stage decreases.
 Therefore, the hair may become weaker and thinner after each cycle.
 That’s why it’s important to ensure your diet is rich in specific nutrients to maintain normal, healthy hair growth.

-If you’re like millions of men and women, your once full, thick, shiny and (dare we say it) youthful looking hair has started to look dull, lifeless, dry and thinning as it ages.
-There are literally an infinite number of topical treatments and products on the market that claim to repair hair from the outside in.
-But you must understand hair growth phases and the hair growth cycle in order to understand how to maintain thicker, healthier looking hair from the inside.
+If you're like millions of men and women, your once full, thick, shiny, and (dare we say it) youthful-looking hair has started to look dull, lifeless, dry, and thinning as it ages.
+There is an infinite number of topical treatments and products on the market that claim to repair hair from the outside in.
+But you must understand hair growth phases and the hair growth cycle to know how to maintain thicker, healthier-looking hair from the inside.

 Your head is made up of about 150,000 hair follicles.
-Around 80-90% of hair is in the anagen, or growing, phase of the hair growth cycle at any one time.
-Throughout the cycle, the hairs on your head are in various stages of growth and shedding.
-Below, find a step-by-step guide to the phases of the hair growth cycle.
+Around 80-90% of hair is in the Anagen or growing phase of the hair growth cycle at any one time.
+Throughout the process, the hairs on your head are in various stages of growth and shedding.
+Below, find a step-by-step guide to the phases of the hair growth cycle

 The anagen, or growing, phase usually lasts 2-7 years, and the length of this phase determines the length of our hair.